 As a recording artist, Lehwalder has recorded for RCA, RCA Red Seal, CRI, Nonesuch, and Vanguard.
 Her collaborations include recordings with the Orpheus Trio, The Philadelphia Singers, Benedita Valente, Maureen Forrester, James Galway, Richard Stolzman, and the Tokyo String Quartet.
 She has appeared on national television on the Firestone Hour, Leonard Bernstein’s Young People’s Concerts, NBC’s Today Show, CBS Cable with The Chamber Music Society of Lincoln Center, and PBS, both in joint recital with the Annapolis Brass Quintet and during the 1998-99 season as part of The Chamber Music Society of Lincoln Center’s Star-Studded 30th Anniversary Gala.

-Currently, Ms. Lehwalder is Founder and Artistic Director of a new concert series, Chamber On The Mountain, in Ojai, California.
+Currently, Ms. Lehwalder is Founder and Artistic Director of a the concert series, Chamber On The Mountain, in Ojai, California.
 Lehwalder is the Founder and was the Artistic Director of the Fredericksburg Festival of the Arts, which was nationally broadcast for 20 years to an audience of 425,000 listeners on Classical WETA 90.9 FM in Washington, DC.
 She also has served as Artistic Director of Belle Arte Concerts in Seattle and as Artistic Administrator of the Seattle International Music Festival.
 Lehwalder was Professor of Harp at the College of William and Mary and the University of Virginia from 2003 to 2006.
 From 2007 to 2011 Lehwalder served as Professor of Harp at The School of Music at the University of Washington.
 While teaching there, she created an enormously popular chamber music course which incorporated coaching all instrumentalists, culminating in three performances open to the public each year.
 She has given numerous master classes throughout the United States including The Juilliard School of Music, The Curtis Institute of Music, The Manhattan School of Music, The Eastman School of Music, and Boston University.

 Lehwalder is the recipient of a Ford Foundation Grant, a Rockefeller Foundation Grant, and has the distinction of being the first recipient of the prestigious Avery Fisher Prize (later to become the Avery Fisher Career Grant).